Evanson M

 The UK government abolished the Furnished Holiday Lettings (FHL) tax regime on 6 April 2025, ending the special tax treatment for short-term rental properties.
 This major change has raised questions among FHL owners about what tax reliefs and allowances will still be available to them.
 While many benefits are being removed, certain FHL tax reliefs

-Insights, Business, Limited Compnay, Self Assessment
+Insights, Business, Limited Company, Self Assessment

 How to Calculate CIS Deductions: A Simple Guide for UK Contractors